-At the end of 3 sessions I get assessed to see if more sessions are needed and if they are, I continue to see her for free.
-I can also access resources for a dietician which is critical because I am currently in a stress induced flare up of Crohn’s disease.
+At the end of 3 sessions, I get assessed to see if more sessions are needed and if they are, I continue to see her for free.
+I can also access resources for a critical dietician because I am currently in a stress-induced flare-up of Crohn’s disease.

 To say March (and the last few months) has sucked is not giving it enough meaning.
 So April.
-April I decided I needed to go down to part time at work to help manage my stress and get things back on board.
+April, I decided I needed to go down to part-time work to help manage my stress and get things back on board.

 I have a total of 13 sick and vacation days left to use up before July, so I decided to use those first before having to look at medical EI.

 Dropping down to 55% of my income (the rate of pay I would receive on a sick claim through EI) would not be ideal for anyone, and the idea of it makes me more stressed.

 I’m feeling better about things but still worried I will have to go on Ei and decrease my income.

 I can make it work, but they’re definitely wouldn’t be any savings to speak of.
 Crohn’s affects my eating a lot.

 So I guess one good thing about it is my food budget has decreased significantly.